IntegralDefense/ACE/docs/analyst-orientation.rst

 .. figure:: _static/example-alert-in-gueue.png
    :align: center

 Let's open the alert and look at the Analysis Overview section to see the results ACE brought us.
 In the case of email alerts like this one, the 'email.rfc882' file is what ACE was given when told to create this alert.
-FYI, every ACE email alert will have a root level file observable named ‘email.rfc882’.

 Under that email.rfc882 file observable you will see the output of the Email Analysis module, and underneath Email Analysis you will see where ACE discovered more observables, such as the email addresses.